Twin Peaks logo

 Is Twin Peaks a good franchise to own?

 Whether Twin Peaks is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: Twin Peaks operates 108 locations, received a legal risk score of 72/100, a training and support score of 100/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: Twin Peaks operates 108 locations, received a legal risk score of 72/100, a training and support score of 100/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Twin Peaks franchise worth the investment?

 The value of a Twin Peaks franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $2,959,000 to $7,634,000.
+Twin Peaks disclosed average gross sales of $5,595,886 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Twin Peaks franchise?